- Introduction to the Gold Market

 We’ve seen what makes the price of gold move upward.
 Now, let’s see what pushes the price of gold down.

 There are many potential reasons behind a downward movement in the price of gold.
 However, a major factor will always be strategies and decisions made by central banks across the globe.
 In times of slow economy, central banks sell their gold reserves to boost the economy.
 This huge supply in the market leads to a fall in the price of gold and a lack of consumer desire to learn how to trade gold successfully.

 Producers of gold can also influence the price, for example, if there is a huge supply of gold in the market, the price will decrease.

 The World Gold Council each year publishes its annual report.
 This gives you the ability to see the amount of gold that’s been mined and compare it to the previous year.
 This is a useful tool for the purposes of comparison.

 How Central Banks Influence the Price of Gold

 All Central Banks own Gold.
 Among other reasons, this is due to gold’s historical association with banknotes and coins.
 In the past, a coin or banknote could be redeemed in exchange for gold.

 These days, the gold reserve is justified by the fact that the value of Gold behaves differently than the foreign currency reserve.

-Gold is held by reserve managers for diversification purposes, since both the value of Gold and foreign currency reserves are more stable together than the value of Gold reserves and foreign currency reserves are separately.
+Gold is held by reserve managers for diversification purposes since both the value of Gold and foreign currency reserves are more stable together than the value of Gold reserves and foreign currency reserves are separate.
 Gold can also be used to fund emergency liquidity assistance or foreign exchange interventions, among other things.

 Furthermore, Central Banks pay particular attention to general economic conditions when deciding how to trade Gold in their possession.
 This means that Central Banks have enormous pricing power in Gold, which could be potentially dangerous to other market participants, and to Gold producers.